Grzybek Reviews

 Magnet: Yes

 Similar to HD15, but the focused LED has noticeably better range.
-Good choice if you want a throwy headlamp with good range.
 The focused (SFT40) and wide (LH351D) beam are controlled with separate buttons.
 USB-C port hidden under the tailcap.

 A cheaper version that uses the XHP50.2 LED exists, but I think the Wurkkos HD15 would be a better choice at that price.
 [Comparisons of the SFT40 and the XHP50.2 version.]